frederic-perez/AmE-dictionary/data/dictionary.md

 __psychopathic__
 __psychotic__
 __psychotronic__ _adj_ Of or relating to a genre of usually low-budget movies that includes horror, fantasy, science-fiction, and underground films.
-__psyops__ _n_ (Military) Short for psychological operations.
+__psyops__ _n_ :two: (Military) Short for psychological operations.
 Military operations aimed at influencing the enemy state of mind through noncombative means, such as distribution of leaflets.
 __pterodactyl__ _n_ :mute:[~~p~~terodactyl]
 __PTFE__ _n_ Also called (trademark): Teflon. _PTFE tape._
 __puberty blockers__ _n_ _(medicine)_
 __pubes__ _n_
+__pubic symphysis__ _n_ The fixed joint at the front of the pelvic girdle where the two pubic bones meet.
 __public eye__
 __public house__ _n_ :five::hammer: :es: taberna
 __public housing__